How to Choose Between Canvas and Framed Prints

 How Are Canvas Prints Made?

 Creating a stunning canvas print is an intricate process.
-After your photo has been received, it is sent to a UV inkjet printer.
-This printer creates a unique process within the ink that causes them to waterproof and dry immediately.
+After your photo has been received, it is sent to a inkjet printer.
+This printer creates a unique process within the ink that causes them to dry immediately.
 This traps in the ink, resulting in a canvas print that is full of color.

 After the canvas has been printed, the frame is made by hand.
-Using MDF boards, the custom in-house frame shops craft each frame to perfectly fit the canvas.
+Using pine boards, the custom in-house frame shops craft each frame to perfectly fit the canvas.
 Upon completion of the frame, the canvas is stretched over the frame with an advanced automated stretching machine.
 This reduces errors that are often made by DIY hand stretching.

 Advantages of Canvas Prints